easilver/laundry-is-fun/readme.md

 Any questions feel free to ping me

+p.s. please don't put the entire app logic in a single js file it will make me sad :(

 ## Description

 Everyone loves doing laundry.
 They love it so much they want to do it during their spare time on the world wide web.